Co-Director, Early Childhood Programs

 For those completing fieldwork as student teachers, you will:

-- Complete one academic year of supervised fieldwork experiences (Fall & Spring semester).
+- Complete one academic year of supervised fieldwork experiences (Fall & Spring semesters).

-- Have three placements across grades in public, independent and/or childcare settings in NYC.
+- Have three placements across grades in public, independent, and/or childcare settings in New York City.

 - Be assigned a faculty advisor once you enter fieldwork.

-- Have monthly advisor visits to your fieldwork placements.
+- Have monthly advisor visits to your fieldwork placement sites.

 - Have at least two meetings per month with your advisor (one at your placement and one at the College; more if needed).

-- Participate in weekly Conference Group meetings with your advisor and a cohort of 5-7 graduate students.
+- Participate in weekly Conference Group meetings with your advisor and a cohort of approximately eight graduate students.

-For those completing fieldwork as working teachers (assistants and head teachers), you will:
+For those completing fieldwork as working teachers (assistants and head teachers):

-- Be supervised by a Bank Street faculty member who is an experienced teacher and advisor.
+- You’ll be supervised by a Bank Street faculty member who is an experienced teacher and advisor.

 - You’ll complete one academic year of supervised fieldwork experiences, always starting fall.

-- You’ll be supervised at the school where you will be or already a full time faculty member, in the birth through second grade range.
+- You’ll be supervised at the school where you will be or already are a full time faculty member, in the grades birth-grade 2.

 - You’ll keep the same job at your school for the entire fieldwork year.

-- You’ll participate in a 5-7 member weekly conference group, be observed working with children once a month, and have twice monthly individual meetings with your advisor.
+- You’ll participate in an approximately eight-member weekly conference group, be observed working with children once a month, and have twice monthly individual meetings with your advisor.

-Upon graduation, you will be eligible for New York State certification in Early Childhood General Education, birth through grade 2, provided you complete all other State certification requirements.
+Upon graduation, you will be recommended for New York State certification in Early Childhood General Education, birth through grade 2.

 Alumni Spotlight: Steven Mercado